Optimal quantum operations at zero energy cost: The energy-preserving paradigm

 \section{The energy-preserving paradigm}

 In this section we introduce the framework that will be adopted in the rest of the paper.
-We first present the class of energy-preserving channels, corresponding to the deterministic evolutions that can be implemented without drawing energy from the environment.
+We first present the class of energy-preserving channels, which model deterministic evolutions that can be implemented without drawing energy from the environment.
 We then move to probabilistic operations, characterizing the stochastic evolutions that can be implemented at zero energy cost.